ska-telescope/ska-integration-test-harness/README.md

     csp: CSPFacade,
     event_tracer: TangoEventTracer,
 ):
-    """An example of a Gherkin step to check the state of the telescope, implemented always accessing the facades devices to write assertions.
+    """Example of a Gherkin step to check the state of the telescope, implemented always accessing the facades devices to write assertions.
     """
     assert_that(event_tracer).described_as(